Holistic Therapy Consultant - Gold Coast - Canungra

 Ghee was commonly known as ghritam in the vedic period.
-In ancient times, people were using ghee for various purposes - as food product and also as therapeutic agent, unfortunately today people are not having this therapeutic knowledge of this gift of nature and on the other hand due to improper knowledge people are having fear and myths for its consumption.
+In ancient times, people were using ghee for various purposes, as food product, and also as therapeutic agent.
+Unfortunately today people are not having this therapeutic knowledge of this gift of nature, and on the other hand due to improper knowledge people are having fear and may believe in myths of its consumption.

-Ayurveda considers ghee as madhur rasa with Vata and Pitta dosha pacifying qualities.
-It is good for growth of the all seven dhatus in the body (body fluids, blood, flesh, fat, bones, marrow and semen).
-It is best suited to people of every age, children, young and old alike.
+It is good for the growth of the seven dhatus in the body (body fluids, blood, flesh, fat, bones, marrow and semen).
+It is suited to people of every age, children, young and old alike.

-Different scholars of Ayurveda has described various uses and benefits from the Ghee.
+Different scholars of Ayurveda have described various uses and benefits from the Ghee.

 Maharshi Charak says; ghee stimulates appetite.
 It balances Vata and Pitta dosha, reduces poison in the body, increases memory and intelligence.
 Ghee is considered as the best among all fat substances and thousands of formulas for medicated ghee are described in Charak Samhita for the treatment of various illness.

 Acharya Sushruta says; ghee is sweet, soft, gentle and beneficial to the body in general.
-It increases jatharagni in the body, but it is also heavy to digest.
+It increases jatharagni (Digestive enzymes or fire) in the body, but it is also heavy to digest.
 In addition to Charaka's comments, he suggest ghee for complexion, beauty and glow.